 Adult onset scoliosis, also known as adult degenerative scoliosis, is a lateral curve (to one side or the other) that develops in adults due to aging or injury.
 Scoliosis is most often thought about as a childhood spine condition.
 However, scoliosis does occur in adults and is most often due to deterioration of the discs in the spine.

-FAQs About Adult Degenerative Scoliosis
+A Guide to Adult Degenerative Scoliosis

 Continue reading below to learn more about scoliosis in older adults or use these links to go directly to the information that interests you.

 - Can you get scoliosis as an adult?

 - What is adult scoliosis?

 - How common is scoliosis in adults?